PatrickBaus/database_logger/README.md

     file: ./docker-database_logger_password.secret
 ```

-The file `docker-database_logger_user.secret` located in the same folder as the `docker-compose.yml` file contains the
+The file `docker-database_logger_user.secret` is located in the same folder as the `docker-compose.yml` file and
-user password as a simple string.
-This file will be mounted into the docker container at runtime to provide access to
+contains the user password as a simple string.
+This file will be mounted into the docker container at runtime to provide
-the password.
+access to the password.

 ### DATABASE_PASSWORD
 The password used for authenticating the `DATABASE_USER`.
 Using [docker secrets](https://docs.docker.com/engine/swarm/secrets/)